 Why Obsidian?
 Interoperability.
 No vendor lock-in.
 Freedom to use other apps.
 Multiplatform and Markdown support.
 Note/Character/Location/Planet linking.
 Extensibility with many available and useful plug-ins.

 NovelWriter is pretty much like a fusion between Obsidian and Quoll Writer, but with fewer features.
 But the developer fully supports Linux.
-The only real issue is importing notes.
+The only real issues are importing notes and interoperability.
 You cannot import a folder, so you'd have to import them one-by-one.
 For someone who doesn't have much, it's not a big problem, though.
+As for interoperability, your files aren't stored with the names you expect, so editing with other apps is not feasible.

 Notesnook.
 It's pretty much Notion, so it's great, but I can't edit my notes or stories unless I'm using it, so that's a HUGE no-go for me.
 That said, if you know that you have no intention of using any other app, then it's a great option since your notes will also be encrypted.
 Not just private, but also secure.